GabrielGilly/TOP-Calculator/readme.md

 - [x] Round answer to fit the screen
 - [ ] Add a `.` function to enter float number max 1 float
 - [ ] Sequence calculation, consider second operator as `=` and use the result as number #1
-- [ ] ClearAll button clear the calculator data
+- [ x ClearAll button clear the calculator data
 - [ ] Clear button clear current entry number
 - [ ] Add keyboard support